CHEM 4B

 "What’s next" Courses: Chem 12A is typically the next course taken for Chemistry.

 Added Comments or Tips: The lab portion is very important, so having a good GSI is extremely helpful.
 Also having a good project partner is important.
-Course is typically graded on an absolute scale.
-If Saykally is teaching be sure to study past exams of his.
+Reading the textbook is highly recommended.